Use this glossary to find more about the meaning of the terms you'll see in Kontent and our educational materials.

 Table of contents

 Assets are files included in your project.
 You can include any type of file you wish, with files such as images generating automatic previews inside Kontent.
 You can include assets within content items to display them outside of Kontent.
-Assets on their own do not count as items against your plan's limitsOpens in a new window – there are no limits on how many assets you can have in your projects as long as the storage doesn't exceed the Fair Use PolicyOpens in a new window.
+Assets on their own do not count as items against your plan's limits.
+There are no limits on how many assets you can have in your projects as long as the storage doesn't exceed the Fair Use Policy.

-A component is a single-use piece of content added to a Rich text element.
-It allows you to practice component-based design when writing your content.
+Component is a single-use piece of content added to a rich text element.
+Components allow you to practice component-based design when writing your content.
 For example, you can add structured content like tweets or code examples to your articles.
 Similar to content items, the structure of a component is defined by its content type.
-Unlike content items, components are an integral part of their Rich text element.
+Unlike content items, components are an integral part of their rich text element.
 They don't have a separate workflow status and don't appear in your content inventory.

 Content items are specific pieces of content based on a specific content type.
 The item's content type defines what content is allowed in the given content item.
 For example, if you're creating a series of articles, each one will be based on the Article content type.
 Each item will have the same structure.
 But the content of each item can be as different as you wish.